Federal Criminal Defense Attorney Ohio

 Representation for Federal Criminal Charges in Ohio

 At Patituce & Associates, we help individuals facing incredibly serious penalties for actions that the government alleges that they committed.
-If you were charged with a federal crime, contact an attorney immediately or have someone from your family do so on your behalf.
+If you were charged with a federal crime, contact an Ohio federal criminal defense attorney immediately or have someone from your family do so on your behalf.
 These matters are prosecuted by the "A" team – not small-town or county prosecutors.
 The U.S. government has a vast array of money, police officers, and prosecutors at their disposal.
-It is important you have a Cleveland federal crime lawyer ready to represent you.
+It is important you have a Ohio federal crime lawyer ready to represent you.

 What Is a Federal Offense?